IsaacCheng9/trading-portfolio-tracker/README.md

 [![code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 ![CI](https://github.com/IsaacCheng9/trading-portfolio-tracker/actions/workflows/pytest.yml/badge.svg)

-A platform for monitoring and managing your investment portfolios with real-time market data integration from Yahoo Finance, developed with Qt.
+A cross-platform desktop application for monitoring and managing your investments from different brokers, with real-time market data integration from Yahoo Finance, developed with Qt.

+## Motivation

+Managing investments across different brokers can be challenging, as existing broker-specific systems such as Trading 212 often limit users to viewing investments exclusively within their own platforms.
+This leads to scattered investment information and a lack of holistic oversight.
+While some users resort to manual data entry in spreadsheets, this approach lacks real-time market data and user-friendliness.

+This application offers a centralised solution for monitoring and managing investments across different brokers.
+By providing real-time market data integration and a user-friendly interface, it enhances the investment management experience.
+Additionally, as a desktop application, it prioritises data privacy by storing all information locally on the user's computer.
+Leveraging the Qt framework ensures cross-platform compatibility and high performance.

 ## Usage